TeamAuquan/Python-for-Trading/chapter5.md

 You often need to add conditions to a solution while tackling problems.
 Let's explore how you can add conditionals into dictionary comprehension to make it more powerful.
 Let' say you want to create a new dictionary same as previous problem but now the key is a number divisible by 2 in a range of 0-10 and it's value is the square of the number.
 `@instructions`
-Create a new dictionary where key is a number in a range of 0-10 and it's value is the square of the number if number is even else the number itself.
+Create a new dictionary `new_dict` where key is a number in a range of 0-10 and it's value is the square of the number if number is even else the number itself.
 Eg: 2:4 , 3: 3
 `@hint`